zriyansh/signoz.io/blog/2022-04-15-opentelemetry-angular.md

 **Step 1: Install SigNoz**

-Frist, you need to install SigNoz so that OpenTelemetry can send the data to it.
+First, you need to install SigNoz so that OpenTelemetry can send the data to it.

 SigNoz can be installed on macOS or Linux computers in just three steps by using a simple install script.